 Royal Manchester Children’s Hospital.
 They need no introduction.
 The UK’s largest Children’s Hospital.
 Saved my daughter’s life, and thrust into international limelight after caring for dozens of the injured after the Manchester Terror Attack (and still caring for several).
 We are so lucky to have this amazing facility on our doorstep.

 KMAC.
 Cancer Charity.
 Set up by Nicola Murrells after being diagnosed with bowel cancer in 2013.
 The charity has raised over £2m in 12 months.
-Nicola sadly lost her fight with cancer on 8th September this year and is to be laid to rest on Friday 29th September in Prestbury, Cheshire just 5 days before we set off….
+Nicola sadly lost her fight with cancer on 8th September this year and was laid to rest on Friday 29th September in Prestbury, Cheshire just 5 days before we set off….

 Nine of us, all Dads from Pownall Hall School in Wilmslow, set off on Wednesday 4th October, travelling overnight, to arrive in Holland at 7am….then straight on with the cycling.

 Day one – Thurs 5th October – Rotterdam to Aachen

 Day two – Fri 6th – Aachen to Bastogne (along with over 3,000m of climbing)

 Day three – Sat 7th – Bastogne to Roubaix (via the Carrefour de l’Arbre cobbles and finishing with laps of the famous Roubaix outdoor Velodrome)